iamfaham/JobSync/SETUP_ENV.md

 **"Module not found" errors**

-- Run `uv sync` to install dependencies
+- Run `uv sync` or `pip install -r requirements.txt` to install dependencies
 - Make sure you're in the project directory

-**"No module named 'dotenv'"**

-- Run `uv sync` or `pip install python-dotenv`

 **Rate limit errors from OpenRouter**

 - The code automatically retries with 10s, 20s, 30s delays
-- If it persists, add more credits to your OpenRouter account
+- If it persists, add more credits to your OpenRouter account (OpenRouter has not-so-good rate limits for free models)
 - Or wait a few minutes and try again

 ---